10 min read

-We’ve all heard sayings like you can’t buy happiness or money is the root of all evil.
-While people may have negative feelings around money due to bad experiences in the past, that doesn’t mean that money can’t be a positive part of a person’s future.
-Money isn’t the most important thing in life, but it can help someone achieve their goals in other areas such as providing for their family, having more freedom around lifestyle choices and taking care of their health.
+We’ve all heard sayings like “you can’t buy happiness” or “money is the root of all evil.”
+Money isn’t the most important thing in life, but it can help someone achieve their goals in areas such as providing for their family, having more freedom around lifestyle choices and taking care of their health.
+Some people may have negative feelings about money due to bad experiences in the past, but money can be a positive part of a person’s future.

 Face it head on

 Money issues are not easy to deal with.
-There are a lot of factors that can go into our ability to solve these types of problems such as limited income, lack of knowledge or resources, or even not having enough time in the day to deal with it.
+Many factors go into our ability to solve these types of problems such as limited income, lack of knowledge or resources, or a lack of time.
 We may have other short-term priorities that hold our attention, like taking care of family or work obligations.

-However, the biggest mistake you can make when it comes to money problems is ignoring them.
-They are not going to go away by themselves and they may (especially in the case of high interest debt) compound and grow over time.
-The faster you can confront the problem and understand it, the better off you’ll be.
-Writing down the financial problems you’d like to solve in a journal or list can help relieve some of the mental burden as well.
-Crossing off completed tasks can help visualize your progress and gives you some positive reinforcement.
+However, the biggest mistake you can make with money problems is ignoring them.
+Money problems won’t go away by themselves, and they may compound and grow over time.
+You will be much better off the faster you can confront and understand the problem.
+Writing down the financial problems you’d like to solve in a journal or list can help relieve some of the mental burden.
+Crossing off completed tasks can help visualize your progress and give you some positive reinforcement.

-We all know how painful it can be to look at a monthly credit card balance or bill when we already know we won’t have enough money to pay it off right away.
-But trust me, you’ll feel better when you keep track of your obligations.
-At least that way you know what you’re dealing with.
+We all know how painful it can be to look at a monthly credit card balance or bill when we know we don’t have enough money to pay it off immediately.
+But keeping track of your obligations might help you.

 Make a plan

 The next step to tackling your money issues is to create a plan of action.
-Once you’ve confronted the problem, you can then start to come up with the best course to take.
+Once you’ve confronted the problem, you can decide the best course to take.
 To make a plan, use the following steps.

-1. Research – no matter what money related issue you’re facing, it’s always a good idea to understand what options you have.
-There are a lot of great resources you can use including podcasts, books, videos and blogs.
+1. Researchno matter what money-related issue you’re facing, understanding your options is important.
 Find a medium that you know you’ll be able to stick with (don’t force yourself to buy personal finance books if you’re not a reader) and dive into some of the topics relating to your problem.
+You can use many great resources, including podcasts, books, videos and blogs.

-2. Organize – once you have a better idea of your problem and some of the strategies that people have used to deal with it, you can start creating your own personalized strategy.
+2. Organizeonce you have a better idea of your problem, you can create your own personalized strategy.
 When doing this step, it’s important to organize your thoughts.
-Create actionable steps, milestones to reach, and visualize what life will look like and how you’ll reward yourself once you accomplish your goal!
+Create actionable steps, milestones to reach and visualize what life will look like and how you’ll reward yourself once you accomplish your goal!

-3. Implement and Refine – you’ve organized your plan and it’s time to test it out.
-That means starting to take the action steps you’ve created for yourself.
-It may also be a good idea to take some time to reflect on your progress on a weekly or monthly basis.
-Use a journal or spreadsheet to track your progress and check to see if there are any areas of the plan you can refine or make better.
+3. Implement and Refineyou’ve organized your plan, and it’s time to test it.
+Start taking the action steps you’ve created for yourself.
+It may also be a good idea to reflect on your progress on a weekly or monthly basis.
+Use a journal or spreadsheet to track your progress and review it to refine or improve areas of your plan.

 Reach out for help